vojay-dev/pypong/README.md

 poetry add pygame
 ```

-## 7. Get started with PyGame
+### Hello PyGame

 In our `game.py` we already have a function called `main`.
-Replace the existing code with the following snippet:
+Replace the existing code in this function with the following snippet:

 ```python
     pygame.init()